brianf203/asl-video-to-text/README.md

 ```

 **Tips for good results:**
-- The signer should be the main part of the frame (roughly 90% of the area) -
+- The signer should be the main part of the frame (roughly 90% of the area),
   get reasonably close to the camera.
 - Keep clips under 20 seconds.
 - Full sentences work well, not just isolated signs.